February 15, 2026

 But most goal-frameworks have major flaws.
 I find OKRs to be especially problematic.
 It’s why we simplified legacy systems, like OKRs and EOS Rocks, to create the WhyGo goal setting framework:

-WhyGos force ruthless prioritization, exactly what a goal system should do.
+WhyGos force ruthless prioritization.
 Set them annually, track them quarterly and monthly.
 Each team and individual creates their own WhyGos that ladder up.
 Unlike OKRs that restart quarterly (administrative nightmare), WhyGos provide stable direction with tactical flexibility.

-WhyGos patched the holes left by OKRs and helped us scale into the hundreds of millions.
+More on WhyGos: WhyGos patched the holes left by OKRs and helped us scale into the hundreds of millions.
 After we sold to GoFundMe, I started advising and teaching WhyGos to other startups.
-You can learn about them here for free.
-Or join Highland and I'll walk you through them personally.
+You can access my Masterclass on WHyGos through Highland Academy.

 What does “great” look like to you?
+This is one of the most important questions a CEO must answer.
 As CEO, you define and defend standards across four critical areas:

 Brand Standards determine how customers perceive you before they buy.
-Every touchpoint (website, emails, sales calls, etc.) must meet your bar.
+Every touchpoint, your website, emails, sales calls, must meet your bar.
 Sloppy brand signals sloppy company.
 Set the bar high.
+Mailchimp was an inspiration of mine for brand.
+Fun, quirky, unapologetic.
+Clean design on everything.
+They brought a mascot into enterprise software, which was unusual at the time.
+Most B2B companies play it safe with sterile corporate branding.
+Mailchimp did the opposite.

 Product Standards separate good companies from great ones.
 Steve Jobs returned defective products to engineers’ desks.
 Jeff Bezos leaves empty chairs for “the customer” in meetings.
+Personally I loved how 37 Signals defined and communicated their product standards.
+They practiced minimalism before it became a buzzword.
+They made core features better instead of adding new ones.
 Your product standard becomes your company’s reputation.
 Never lose touch with product.

 Leadership Standards set the tone for how people show up every day.
 They define how we communicate, handle conflict, make decisions, and support one another.
 Early on, culture spreads by watching the founders in action, but that doesn’t scale.
 As you grow, you must spell it out.
 What’s encouraged, what’s unacceptable, and how leaders at every level should act.